ebmgt/Wage_ratio/files/HealthCare.md

   ![Glassdoor](https://github.com/ebmgt/ESG/blob/main/files/Plot-Glassdoor-no_healthcare-2023-07-19.png)

-More items are needed to measure.
+More items should be measured.
 Suggestions, with national benchmarks for key measures, are at https://ebmgt.github.io/survey-inventory/